astriaorg/docs/docs/bridging/mainnet-alpha/withdraw-from-astria-mainnet-alpha.md

 You will also see the received transactions on [Mintscan](#view-transactions-on-mintscan).

-## Check your Balances on Celestia and Nobel
+## Check your Balances on Celestia and Noble

 ### Celestia Balance